clewisdavis/The-Joy-of-React/course-notes.md

 - Our contacts data array has a unique identifier, `id`.
 - We pass that string onto the `key` property, to resolve the error.

-#### Why are keys neceessary?
+#### Why are keys necessary?

 - Why can't React figure this out on it's own?
-- You need keys, to help react understand exaclty how the data shifts over time.
+- You need keys, to help react understand exactly how the data shifts over time.
 - When updating the DOM, there are multiple ways to get from one UI to another.
 And if you give React unique identifiers, we can see how those things change 🤔
 - [Video explanation](https://courses.joshwcomeau.com/joy-of-react/01-fundamentals/06.02-keys)

 #### Using the array index as the key?

 - What if you are not given a unique id for each contact, like the example above.
-- A common approachc is to use the array index.
+- A common approach is to use the array index.
 The index is provided when we call the `.map()` method.

 ```JAVASCRIPT
 const todos = [